Back

 In many cases, virtual private cloud (VPC) solutions offer a happy middle ground between public and private cloud computing environments: leveraging the scale and flexibility of shared public cloud infrastructure, while offering the control that comes with an isolated virtual network.

-It’s no surprise then that the VPC market was valued at over $13 billion in 2021 and expected to reach in excess of $76 billion by 2029.
+It’s no surprise then that the VPC market was valued at over $55 billion in 2023 and is expected to reach in excess of $346 billion by 2032.

 In this blog we discuss the essential VPC basics including what a virtual private cloud is, how it works, and its various benefits.